usdot-fhwa-stol/carma-platform/Detail_Design.md

 The Connected and Automated Vehicle (CAV) Platform that is the subject of the STOL II, Task Order 13, and work is being built as a reusable and extensible platform to support research in connected and cooperative vehicle operations over the next several years.
 The architecture for this platform has been described in the CARMA Platform Architecture Document.
 This document picks up from that high level description and presents additional details of both the hardware and software design.
 The design presented here represents an as-built view of the platform, v2.7.2, as of August 2018.
 [CARMA Detail Design](https://usdot-carma.atlassian.net/wiki/spaces/CAR/pages/23330913/CARMA+Project+Documentation?preview=/23330913/29589570/CAV%20Platform%20Detailed%20Design.docx)

 ## Software Package Detailed Designs
 The following package diagram is repeated from the Architecture Document for easy reference.
 It serves as a visual index to the rest of the detailed design.
 Each package of non-trivial complexity is described in its own separate design document.

 ![CARMA Arch](docs/image/Software_Designs.png)

 ## Software Detailed Design Documents
+The following table identifies the documents covering each of the packages.

 Managing automated vehicle motion involves three aspects.
 The first is **localization**, which is the act of determining where the vehicle currently is with respect to the earth and with respect to the desired path of travel (its planned route).
 The second is **path planning**, which includes the processes of determining how the vehicle is to move from its current location to its destination.
 The destination and route will be handed to the guidance algorithms, and they then determine how the vehicle’s motion needs to be adjusted at any time in order to follow the route.
 The third aspect of automated vehicle motion is **control**, which covers the actuation of the vehicle’s physical devices to induce changes in motion (for land vehicles these are typically causing the wheels to rotate faster or slower and turning the steering wheel).
 Therefore, the navigation solution becomes an input to the guidance function, and the guidance solution becomes an input to the control function.
 As the vehicle moves, obviously its location changes so that the navigation function constantly needs to update its solution and the cycle iterates as quickly as necessary to produce a smooth and accurate vehicle motion.
 The rate of iteration is largely determined by the expected speed of the vehicle.